shabin5785/react-notes/Notes_3.md

 - Whether you declare a component as a function or a class, it must never modify its own props.
 All React components must act like pure functions with respect to their props.

 -State is similar to props, but it is private and fully controlled by the component.

+- Do Not Modify State Directly, use setState.
+- State Updates May Be Asynchronous.React may batch multiple setState() calls into a single update for performance.
+Because this.props and this.state may be updated asynchronously, you should not rely on their values for calculating the next state.